etassone1974/python-api-challenge/README.md

 Files and Directories Included
 --------------------------------
-1) WeatherPy -- directory for WeatherPy task including Jupyter notebook and image and CSVv files
+1) WeatherPy -- directory for WeatherPy task including Jupyter notebook and image and CSV files

 2) WeatherPy/output_data -- directory for WeatherPy image and CSV files